TRP Toppers (Online): Sanjivani 2 At Third Spot; The Kapil Sharma Show Is Back On The Chart

 The online TRP ratings for Week 34 are out.
 Star Plus' Yeh Rishta Kya Kehlata Hai has topped the TRP chart, while its spin-off Yeh Rishtey Hai Pyaar Ke has dropped down.
 Sanjivani 2, which made a grand entry last week, has jumped to the third spot.
 The Kapil Sharma Show has returned to the TRP chart.

-Kasautii Zindagii Kya, Yeh Hai Mohabbatein and Kundali Bhagya have witnessed drops, Bepanah Pyaar has witnessed a jump.
-Kulfi Kumar Bajewala and Taarak Mehta Ka Ooltah Chashmah have managed to retain their places on the online TRP chart.
+Kasautii Zindagii Kya, Yeh Hai Mohabbatein and Kundali Bhagya have witnessed drops; Bepanah Pyaar has witnessed a jump.
+Kulfi Kumar Bajewala and Taarak Mehta Ka Ooltah Chashmah have retained their places on the online TRP chart.

 Yeh Rishta Kya Kehlata Hai & Yeh Rishtey Hain Pyaar Ke